Community Organizer

 San Francisco, CA

 I walk the streets of San Francisco and talk to all walks of life, and I've seen how the issues impacting our community are often interconnected.
-San Francisco in many ways is an extreme and highly visible microcosm of the issues facing the United States and the world—from wealth inequality to systemic racism to the affordability crisis to the impact of climate change on our communities.
+San Francisco in many ways is an extreme and highly visible microcosm of the issues facing the nation and the world—from wealth inequality to systemic racism to the affordability crisis to the impact of climate change on our communities.
 I am committed to doing my part to solving these challenges, and I believe in the power of community to effect change locally that will ripple out to the rest of the world.

-Send me an email at hcbodkin@gmail.com to connect with me.
+Please send me an email at hcbodkin@gmail.com to connect with me.

 Thank you for your interest,